stejoo/ansible-teamspeak/README.md

 Role that deploys a TeamSpeak 3 server.
 Inspired by [dharmab/ansible-playbooks/roles/teamspeak](https://github.com/dharmab/ansible-playbooks/tree/master/roles/teamspeak).

+TeamSpeak 3 servers installed with this role can also be updated to newer versions with this role.
-By incrementing the TeamSpeak 3 version number, and assigning the appropriate SHA256 checksum string, this role can also perform upgrades of TeamSpeak 3 servers.
-Provided those have been previously installed by this role (starting from this version of the role).
-CAUTION: Such a procedure is not well tested yet.
+By incrementing the TeamSpeak 3 version number, and assigning the appropriate SHA256 checksum string, this role will copy your currently installed TeamSpeak 3 server and update it to the new version.
+Note: this feature has been tested, but is still fairly new.

 Requirements
 ------------